Skip To Main Content

 School Nurse

-• Cover coughs and sneezes.
-Use a tissue to cover coughs and sneezes, then dispose of the tissue.
-When a tissue is not available, cough or sneeze into your elbow.
+• Practice good cough and sneeze etiquette: Use a tissue to cover coughs and sneezes, then dispose of it immediately.
+If a tissue isn’t available, cough or sneeze into the elbow.

 GARRETT'S LAW: